Instructional Designers' Lens

 - Does your course clearly state information about the accessibility of all technologies required in the course?

-To learn more about the Quality Matters process or how to submit your course for official review, visit UNF’s Quality Matters page.
+Visit UNF's Quality Course Review to learn more about the course review process or how to submit your course for official review

 Once you have incorporated student feedback and made changes to your course as necessary, you may need additional assistance from CIRT.
 For assistance with using Canvas, email email@example.com.
 For questions concerning course design and delivery, schedule a consultation with an instructional designer.